Fmstrat/diy-ipmi/README.md

 - HDMI to S-Video (not all options work, but this one is tested) (https://www.amazon.com/gp/product/B01E56CV42)
 - USB TTL Serial cable (https://www.amazon.com/gp/product/B00QT7LQ88)

+A full wishlist totaling under $120 at the time of this writing can be found at http://a.co/8JlyjBq

 ## Before assembling